HallidayInc/HallidayPaymentsApiExamples/README.md

 npm start
 ```

 Make sure you set your Halliday API key in the JS files!
-See both `onramp.js` and `swap.js` in `examples/`.
+See each JS file in `examples/`.

 ```js
 const HALLIDAY_API_KEY = '_your_api_key_here_';